amitxv/PC-Tuning/docs/research.md

     fffff802`3a72e874  06 0c 12
     ```

     PspForegroundQuantum returns the values in hexadecimal, so we need to convert it to decimal in order to use the tables correctly. ``06 0c 12`` is equivalent to ``6 12 18`` and PsPrioritySeparation returns ``2``.
 In the tables, this corresponds to short, variable, 3:1.
-But we already knew this as it is documented by Microsoft, so now lets try an ambiguous value.
+But we already knew this as it is documented by Microsoft, so now let us try an ambiguous value.

     ``0xffff3f91 (4294918033 decimal)``